KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 In **Zenetism**, structure is not confined
 to the deepest or most refined realms.
 It **echoes across all hypostases** —
-resonating from the highest pattern
+resonating from the vastest pattern
 to the smallest form.

 - Every layer reflects the Tree of Emanation